josepfranco/Cache.Redis/README.md

-# Templates.CSharp
+# Cache.Redis
-Template repository for C# projects.
+Redis integration with caching abstractions for C#.